-PASER data were compiled for the two cities, two villages and six towns and for the county trunk highway network in the Sheboygan metropolitan planning area.
-Nearly all local jurisdictions used 2017 as their base inventory, while Sheboygan County had a mix of 2015, 2016 and 2017 entries in its most current pavement ratings.
+PASER data were compiled for the two cities, two villages and six towns as well as for the county trunk highway network in the Sheboygan metropolitan planning area.
+Nearly all local jurisdictions used 2017 as their base inventory, with a few corrections or updates in 2018.
+The Town of Lima was the one local jurisdiction that conducted a new 2018 inventory (these inventories are only required in odd-numbered years).
+Sheboygan County had a small number of 2015 entries mixed in with its 2017 entries in its most current pavement ratings.